Twanislas/ubnt-cloudflared/README.md

 # ubnt-cloudflared
 Install Cloudflare's DNS proxy on UniFi® gateways.
 This setup will survive reboots and re-provisions.

+Only working for IPv4 at the moment.

+Increase privacy on your network and prevent your ISP to eavesdrop your DNS requests to build your internet browsing history !

 ## Hardware
 ### Tested